Rhythm of Love (Yes song): Live performances

 The song was played on the Big Generator, Union, Talk, Open Your Eyes, 35th Anniversary and Royal Affair concert tours.

-Throughout the 1987-1988 Big Generator tour, Yes experimented with its introduction, playing it different ways: Early in November 1987, they started the show with the "Almost Like Love" intro, segueing into the "Heart Of The Sunrise" riff, before transitioning into "Rhythm of Love".
+Throughout the 1987-1988 Big Generator tour, Yes experimented with its introduction, playing it different ways: Early in November 1987, they started the show with the "Almost Like Love" intro, segueing into the "Heart of the Sunrise" riff, before transitioning into "Rhythm of Love".
 Other times, they started the song the same way they did on the record, with the flute sample.

 Few live versions have been officially issued.
 One can be found on the box set The Word Is Live.

-A version was also performed by Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman, with slightly altered lyrics, on both of their tours and was also released on the bands Live At The Apollo album and video in 2018, along with a video on the Mercury Records YouTube Channel.
+"Rhythm of Love" was also performed by Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman on both of their tours.
+It was also released on the band's Live at the Apollo album in 2018.
+In a statement coinciding with the release of the "Rhythm of Love" live video, which was culled from Live at the Apollo, Rabin called it "a real favorite of ours live."